 Will migration to 12.5 kHz change my system coverage area?

 Maybe.
-Conduct tests during conversion to ensure your radios continue to provide similar coverage.
+The best way to find out is to conduct tests during conversion to ensure your radios continue to provide similar coverage to what you had before.

 How can I determine if I have a valid FCC license?

 Contact your preferred certified frequency coordinator.
-Refer to the FCC website for listing of frequency coordinators at: FCC Wireless Telecommunications Bureau.
+You may refer to the FCC website for a listing of frequency coordinators.
+This information may be found at the FCC Wireless Telecommunications Bureau.